Arman13m99/Dry-Beans-Defect-Detection-Multiple-ML-Methods-/README.md

 # Multi-Algorithm Machine Learning Project for Dry Bean Classification

-This project aims to classify dry beans using three different machine learning algorithms: Random Forest, Support Vector Classifier (SVC), and Long Short-Term Memory (LSTM) neural network.
+This project aims to classify dry beans using three different machine learning algorithms: Random Forest, Support Vector Classifier (SVC), and Softmax Classifier neural network.
 The dataset used in this project is the Dry Bean Dataset obtained from the UCI Machine Learning Repository.

 ## Random Forest Classifier
 - **Preprocessing**: The dataset is preprocessed and split into training and testing sets.
 Feature scaling and selection are performed using pipelines.